 - Theodore Roosevelt was not president when Yellowstone was established in 1872.
-President Ulysses S. Grant was and signed the 1872 Organic Act establishing Yellowstone as the world’s first national park.
+President Ulysses S. Grant was in office and signed the 1872 Organic Act establishing Yellowstone as the world’s first national park.
 However, “Teddy” did visit the park during his presidency and laid down the cornerstone for the Roosevelt Arch in Gardiner in 1903, dedicating the park “for the benefit and enjoyment of the people.”
 Today the arch is a favorite backdrop among visitors for vacation photos.
 Click here to read about other fun photo ops during your visit.

 - Yes – students at Gardiner Elementary and High School used to have to scoop elk and bison poop off the football field if they found themselves in detention.
 (I can personally attest to this.)
-Growing up at Nature’s Favorite Entrance™ provides students a unique upbringing and education, including the opportunity to stand at Roosevelt Arch in 1995 when the first wolves were driven through as part of the now highly successful wolf restoration effort.
+Growing up at Nature’s Favorite Getaway provides students a unique upbringing and education, including the opportunity to stand at Roosevelt Arch in 1995 when the first wolves were driven through as part of the now highly successful wolf restoration effort.
 To learn more about wolves, their prey, and their lasting effect on the Yellowstone landscape consider booking a guided private tour with a local expert.